3xpl0ith4ck3r/hetzner_proxmox_pfsense_ipv4_1IP/README.md

 Now is the basic setup of pfsense done.
 Webconfiguratior access will be through the LAN network.
 For this we will as the next steps setup a further VM with GUI inside the LAN network to step into the easier configuration possiblities.

+For this we need setup a virtual machine inside the LAN network which is not headless.
+Please download any system you wanna install.
+In this case i decide to install LUbuntu.

+Based on Proxmox capabilities you can directly download thorugh the WebGUI.
+Got via the local storage, to the ISO folder and select **Download from URL**.

+Some changes for commit

 - [ ] ToDo: hier geht es weiter